Breathing Problems Solved

 4-D. How to warm up cold hands and feet, prevent insomnia, skin itching and panic attacks using Buteyko breathing exercises

-The same Procedure (4-D) with reduced breathing and no breath holds can be safely also applied for phobias, spasms of the stomach, spasms of the bile duct, edema, eyes' puffiness and other situations.
+The same Procedure (4-D) with reduced breathing and no breath holds can be safely also applied for phobias, spasms of the stomach, spasms of the bile duct, edema, puffiness of the eyes, and other situations.

 Module 5.
-Measure and record your MCP (morning CP) every day
+Measure and record your Morning CP (MCP) everyday

-Each morning, as soon as the student wakes up and is still in bed, he or she should measure the morning CP, if there are no contraindications.
-This should be done immediately after you open your eyes.
+Each morning, as soon as you wake up and are still in bed, you should measure the morning CP (if there are no contraindications).
+Do this immediately after you open your eyes.
 Why?
-Just 5-10 minutes later your breathing parameters can be different and the crucial information about your breathing during last hours of sleep can be lost.
-If you have contraindications, measure your heart rate during 1 minute and record it in your daily log.
+Just 5 to 10 minutes later, your breathing parameters can be different, and crucial information about the nature of your breathing during the last hours of sleep can be lost.
+If you have contraindications to CP, measure your heart rate for 1 minute and record it in your daily log.

-Your changes in morning CP numbers will be used later for finding the causes of the problem with morning hyperventilation.
+Your changes in MCP numbers will be used later for getting to the root of the problem of morning hyperventilation.

+See the following page: How to measure morning CP, and why it’s crucial for your health restoration.
 Optional link: Morning hyperventilation* (with Google Video clip) from the Homepage.
-Follow this link, especially if your CP drops during the night.
+Follow this link, especially if your CP drops during the night (i.e., MCP is lower than evening CP).

 Module 6.
-Prevent sleeping on your back and best sleeping positions
+Prevent sleeping on your back; best sleeping positions

 Q: Do I need this module?

-Manual (Instructional Guide - Workout - Workbook - EBook) "How to prevent sleeping on one's back" with free PDF file to download
+Manual (Instructional Guide – Workout – Workbook – EBook) “How to prevent sleeping on one’s back” with a free PDF file to download Buteyko self-help web page: Best sleep positions.

 Module 7.
 Maintain nasal breathing 24/7